Azure-Samples/ms-identity-javascript-angular-tutorial/3-Authorization-II/2-call-api-b2c/README-incremental.md

 :warning: This sample comes with a pre-registered application for demo purposes.
 If you would like to use your own **Azure AD B2C** tenant and application, follow the steps below to register and configure the application on **Azure portal**.
 Otherwise, continue with the steps for [Running the sample](#running-the-sample).

-### Choose the Azure AD tenant where you want to create your applications

-As a first step you'll need to:

-1. Sign in to the [Azure portal](https://portal.azure.com).
-1. If your account is present in more than one Azure AD B2C tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory** to change your portal session to the desired Azure AD B2C tenant.

 ### Create User Flows and Custom Policies

 Please refer to: [Tutorial: Create user flows in Azure Active Directory B2C](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-create-user-flows)